The weekly federal-spending brief. One email a Sunday. Free. No tracking.

 U.S.–China competition angle

-U.S. cancer research leadership depends on sustained NIH funding to maintain competitive advantage in precision medicine and immunotherapy development.
+U.S. cancer research leadership depends on sustained NIH funding to maintain competitive advantage in precision oncology and immunotherapy innovation.

 Period of performance